Letterhead Makes All the Difference!

-Customized letterheads and stationery, have long been a fixture in offices for over a century.
+Customized letterhead and stationery, have long been a fixture in offices for over a century.
 Even with all the other new technology that has likewise become standard in the contemporary workplace, more custom letterheads are now being ordered than ever before.

 It’s hard to imagine any business scaling up without their own letterhead.
 Even tech and startup companies like Apple, Microsoft, and Facebook have several different letterheads — and these were the companies that were supposed to give us our paperless future!